 With the guidance of your own personal chef, you’ll be grabbing your ingredients from the nearby marketplace and putting everything together yourself: from all the Thai curries to soups and salads, you’ll learn a ton!

-Who said traveling was all about wandering around and doing nothing?
+Who said travelling was all about wandering around and doing nothing?
 Learn to cook delicious recipes to wow your friends back home!

 The Thailand-Burma Railway has a checkered history, and has rightly earned its title as the “Death Railway” — it was used to transport war prisoners from Bangkok to Burma during World War II.

 The train takes you through many of these “holding camps”, where you’ll be able to visit the memorials of those who have lost their lives there.
-You’ll also see the rural countryside, rice paddies, and other signs of subsistence farming strewn across the countryside.
+You’ll also see the beautiful rural countryside dotted with rice paddies and farms.

-It’s a tough ride, but definitely an important part of Thai history to learn about.
-Not for the sensitive soul!
+It’s a tough ride, but definitely an important part of Thai and world history to learn about and experience.
+It’s a mixed experience as the history itself is sobering and moving, yet the surroundings themselves are truly stunning.

-14. Relax and Get Pampered at the Home of Thai Massages
+14. Relax and Get Pampered at Wat Pho

-Thailand is the home of the world-famous Thai massage (duh!) — and getting one is one of THE top things you can do in Bangkok.
+Thailand is the home of the world-famous Thai massage (duh!) — and getting one is one of THE top things you can do in Bangkok, as is making to effort to visit Wat Pho.

-Although the city offers a variety of massage experiences, we would recommend making the effort to Wat Pho, the Temple of the Reclining Buddha.
+Although the city offers a variety of massage experiences, we would recommend making the effort to visit Wat Pho, the Temple of the Reclining Buddha, for yours.
 Here you will find the birthplace of Thai massage.

-Other than knowing you’re getting an authentic massage, the scenery and environment are stunning, and the sensory experience is phenomenal with an expert masseuse!
+Other than knowing you’re getting an authentic Thai massage, the scenery and environment are stunning, and the sensory experience is phenomenal with an expert masseuse!
+After you’ve fully relaxed then be sure to explore the incredibly detailed temple complex when you visit Wat Pho.

 - Hours: 08:00-18:00